-Whether it is thanks to the famous “vin chaud” (hot wine), the popular onion soup or a still unknown specialty, you will be enchanted to visit the Christmas villages.
+Whether it is thanks to the famous “vin chaud” (mulled wine), the popular onion soup, or a still unknown specialty, you will be enchanted to visit the Christmas villages.

-3) Enjoy the Holiday Animations
+3) Enjoy the Holiday Activities

-4) Visit Christmas Crêches and Masses
+4) Visit Christmas Cribs and Masses

-5) Check out Disneyland Paris wearing Christmas colors
+5) Check Out Disneyland Paris Wearing Christmas Colors

 For the enjoyment of young and old alike, Disney characters let Santa Claus invade the park every year from the middle of November to the start of January.